obfusk/taskmaster/README.md

 ## Be careful with backround processes and signals
 []: {{{1

-  The commands in the Taskfile are passed to `sh -c`.
-To prevent most problems with backround processes, taskmaster will kill all subprocesses of `sh -c` as well as the process itself, but will leave any grandchildren alone.
+  The commands in the Taskfile are passed to `bash -c`.
+To prevent most problems with backround processes, taskmaster will kill all subprocesses of `bash -c` as well as the process itself, but will leave any grandchildren alone.
 Nonetheless, some care must be taken with commands that use shell features.

   `SIGINT sleep 37` will not be killed by the SIGINT, even though sleep normally responds to SIGINT.

-  `sleep 42 &` will not die because it's parent process (`sh -c`) is dead; `sleep 42 & wait` does die.
+  `sleep 42 &` will not die because it's parent process (`bash -c`) is dead; `sleep 42 & wait` does die.

 []: }}}1